Friday, December 30, 2016

 Biomarkers in the Management of Difficult Asthma

-Difficult asthma is a heterogeneous disease of the airways including various types of bronchial inflammation and various degrees of airway remodeling.
+Author(s): Florence Schleich, Demarche Sophie and Louis RenaudPages 1561-1573 (13) Abstract: Difficult asthma is a heterogeneous disease of the airways including various types of bronchial inflammation and various degrees of airway remodeling.
 Therapeutic response of severe asthmatics can be predicted by the use of biomarkers of Type2-high or Type2-low inflammation.
-Based on sputum cell analysis, four inflammatory phenotypes have been described.
-As induced sputum is timeconsuming and expensive technique, surrogate biomarkers are useful in clinical practice.
+Based on sputum cell analysis, four inflammatory phenotypes have been described....

 Linking Biosynthetic Gene Clusters to their Metabolites via Pathway- Targeted Molecular Networking